arzwa/Whale.jl/docs/src/prior.md

-This is a hierarchical prior (or multi-level model), where we assume the branch-wise rates are assigned a bivariate Normal distribution with a mean vector $\theta_0$ that is itself distributed accoridng to a bivariate Normal and a covariance matrix that is assigned an Inverse-wishart prior.
+This is a hierarchical prior (or multi-level model), where we assume the branch-wise rates are assigned a bivariate Normal distribution with a mean vector $\theta_0$ that is itself distributed according to a bivariate Normal and a covariance matrix that is assigned an Inverse-wishart prior.
 Note that we make use of the conjugate relation of the multivariate Normal and the Inverse-Wishart distribution to integrate out the covariance matrix,